LottieJaneDev/usgs_earthquake_data_pipeline/setup/gcp_virtual_machine_setup.md

   * `mage-service-account.json`
   * `terraform-service-account.json`

 > !
 Rename them as one at a time after download as you will get confused which is which.
-I recommend simply adding "mage" or "terraform" as a prefix for example; `"terraform-usgs-earthquake-data-18ebd2b625cf.json"` & `"mage-usgs-earthquake-data-26edd8b928cl.json"`

 * We will use these keys once we are working inside our virtual machine